moinwiki/moin/docs/devel/support.rst

 Found a bug?
 ------------
-* File a bug report on the issue tracker on bitbucket.
+* File a bug report on the issue tracker.
-* Even better: fix the bug, file a bug report and submit a patch and consider adding a unit test
+* Even better: fix the bug, submit a pull request with a unit test and a fix.

 Have an idea?
 -------------
-* Discuss it on IRC and file a feature request on bitbucket.
+* Discuss it on IRC and file a feature request.
 * Even better: discuss and write some Python code implementing it.

 Born to code?